Soumitro-Chakrabarty/academic-kickstart/content/post/lockdown/index.md

 ---
 title: 'The Great Indian Lockdown -  Episode 1'
-subtitle: 'The one where the poor have to choose between starvation and getting infected by a super-contagious virus'
+subtitle: 'The one where the poor have the choice of their mode of death'
 summary: Short story of a brave but unplanned action by the Indian Govt.
 authors:
 - admin